Jana Sterbak: Life and career

 In the early 2000s, she produced two video installations.
 The first, From Here to there, represented Canada at the 2003 Venice Biennale; the second, Waiting for High Water, shot in Venice during the acqua alta phenomenon, was presented at the Prague Biennale in 2005.
 Waiting for High Water became her most exhibited video installation (catalogue text from Hubert Damisch.)

-In 2012, Sterbak, a Canadian citizen since her twentieth birthday, received a Governor General’s Award in the Visual and Media Arts, and in 2017, she won the Prix Paul-Émile-Borduas (Quebec).
+In 2012, Sterbak, a Canadian citizen since her twentieth birthday, received a Governor General's Awards in Visual and Media Arts, and in 2017, she won the Prix Paul-Émile-Borduas (Quebec).

-"Her biography may not be directly reflected in her works, but it has provided a pool of experience for an examination of the question as to how different societies are connected with one another.
-These are questions pertaining to human conflicts in contemporary life, to the tension between the private and public spheres, between freedom and dependence.
+"Her biography may not be directly reflected in her works, but it has provided a pool of experience for an examination of the question of how different societies are connected with one another.
+These are questions pertaining to human conflicts in contemporary life, to the tension between the private and public spheres, and between freedom and dependence.

 Jana Sterbak’s works are as poetic as they are political.
-They are conceptually precise, interweaving the immediacy of specific materials with references to motifs from mythology, literature and philosophy.
+They are conceptually precise, interweaving the immediacy of specific materials with references to motifs from mythology, literature, and philosophy.
 Her materials are often ephemeral and transformative, such as the ice that forms the slowly melting chairs of Dissolution-Auditorium, or the pieces of flesh sewn together to make a dress in her famous and much-discussed work and widely copied Vanitas: Flesh Dress for an Albino Anorexic."
 Both are powerful metaphors for social as well as physical processes that speak to us explicitly on a personal and sensory level.

+Jana Sterbak’s artwork is notable in terms of its form and function, often at odds with each other.
+Several of her pieces take the familiar shape of furniture or clothing, but the use of incongruous materials give the work an alternate meaning.
+Her palette ranges from metal and wire, which may be considered permanent, unyielding, or restrictive, to the likes of bread, cake, chocolate, and/or meat, all of which are organic and evoke associations with food as well as the element of decomposition.